 There is no denying that the coronavirus has changed the world of immigration.
-With borders closing down and international travel coming to a standstill, many are wondering what the future of immigration will look like.
+As the pandemic continues to change the way we think about immigration, many are wondering what the future of immigration will look like.

 The number of immigrants coming to Canada has been on the rise over the past few years.
 From 2015 to 2019, Canada’s immigration numbers rose by 26%.
 Meanwhile, in the United States, immigration numbers fell by 7% between 2016 and 2018.
 This trend is expected to continue as Trump’s immigration policies grow increasingly hostile.